-A simplified overall block diagram of the TC-59 Magnetic Tape Control is presented in Figure 3-1.
-Assuming a write operation, the programming first sets up CA (current address) and WC (word count) registers in the data channel of the PDP-9 processor; the CA specifies the core memory address from which to obtain data to be written; the WC specifies the number of words to be written on tape.
+A system block diagram of the TC59 Magnetic Tape Transport Control is shown in Figure 3-1.
+Assuming a write operation, the programming first sets up CA (current address) and WC (word count) registers in the data channel of the processor; the CA specifies the core memory address from which to obtain data to be written; the WC specifies the number of words to be written on tape.
 The program then loads the command register from the AC with appropriate commands (write, density mode, parity, etc.) and issues the MTGO instruction which initiates operation.
 The appropriate motion commands are transferred to the tape transport selected.
-A short delay is implemented to provide the tape inter-record gap.
-During this delay, the data flag is set to initiate a word transfer from core memory to the data buffer via the PDP-9 data channel.
+A short delay is implemented to provide the tape interrecord gap.
+During this delay, the data flag is set to initiate a word transfer from core memory to the data buffer via the processor data channel.

-After the inter-record gap delay and data buffer loading, the write operation begins.
+After the interrecord gap delay and data buffer loading, the write operation begins.
 Assuming 7-track operation, the data buffer 18-bit word must be divided into three 6-bit characters for writing on tape.
 The character counter sequences the 6-bit character from the data buffer; as a 6-bit character is written from the high-order bits of the data buffer, the character counter is incremented to sequence the next low-order 6-bit character.
 After the three 6-bit characters from the data buffer are written, the DATA FLAG is set to initiate another word transfer to the data buffer via the data channel.

 Operation continues in this manner until the WC register is reduced to zero, at which time the tape control is notified.
 The LPCC character is written and write operation terminates.
 The tape continues in the forward motion until the read circuits detect the end-of-record passing under the read head.

-Tape motion ceases, the deceleration delay is initiated (time allotted for tape to stop), and the job done (MTF) flag is set.
+The deceleration delay is initiated (time allotted to write the interrecord gap), and the job done (MTF) flag is set.
+At the end of the deceleration delay, the forward driving force is removed from the tape unit and tape motion ceases.